Artrios/Artrios.github.io/_projects/PokeCarde.markdown

 layout: project
 title: PokeCarde
 date: 2022-07-23
+tags: [decomp,ereader]
 ---

 This is a fork of hatschky's decomp repo.

 It is a disassembly of the e-Reader cards released for Pokémon Ruby and Sapphire.
 Hatschky's repo includes the English release of the Pokémon Battle e series, and the Eon Ticket.

 I have added the Japanese version of the cards and translated the Japanese-only cards to English.
 Additionally, I have made 2 branches.
-The emerald branch has converted all the cards to work the same on Pokemon Emerald, though you still will need to reactivate Mystery Event functionality in Emerald.
+The emerald branch has converted all the cards to work the same on Pokémon Emerald, though you still will need to reactivate Mystery Event functionality in Emerald.
 The emerald-expansion branch goes even further beyond and is for use with a slightly modified pokeemerald-expansion.
-These cards allow you to use all the pokemon, items and move from the expansion as well as up to 6 Pokemon for each Trainer card and selecting hidden abilities for Pokemon.
+These cards allow you to use all the Pokémon, items and move from the expansion as well as up to 6 Pokémon for each Trainer card and selecting hidden abilities for Pokémon.

 RGBDS is needed to compile the Z80 binary for each card.
 To build a working e-Reader card, you will need to compress the binary and add the card metadata using nedcmake from the nedclib package, which is unfortunately Windows-only.